Windsor-Essex Catholic District School Board

 The Windsor-Essex Catholic District School Board (WECDSB, known as English-language Separate District School Board of Education No. 37 prior to 1999) is the separate school board that oversees Catholic education in Windsor and the surrounding County of Essex, in Ontario, Canada.
-Its headquarters are in the Windsor Essex Catholic Education Centre in Windsor.
+Its headquarters are in the Windsor-Essex Catholic Education Centre in Windsor.
 It provides administration to a total of 44 schools which provide classes from kindergarten to grade 12, where Catholic teachings permeate all areas of the curriculum.

 The board was created in 1998 from the merger of the Windsor Separate School Board (WSSB) and the Essex County Separate School Board (ECSSB) as the anglophone and francophone separate school boards.

 Overview

 The board's budget, spending and activities are directed by trustees who are elected for four-year terms, coincident with municipal elections in Ontario.
-Five trustees are elected to represent sections of Windsor, and four represent areas of the County.
+Five trustees are elected to represent areas of Windsor, and four represent areas of the county.
 Two student trustees are also elected through by-elections of the Student Senate to represent the student body, and the clergy is also represented through a Board Chaplain.

 Schools

-As of the 2017-2018 school year, the WECDSB administers 34 elementary schools, 3 middle schools, 9 secondary schools.
+As of the 2024–2025 school year, the WECDSB administers 32 elementary schools, 3 middle schools, and 9 secondary schools.